aspose-total/Aspose.Total-Products/total/en/android-java/conversion/pptm-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTM to SXC in Android via Java or Online App" h2="Export PPTM file to SXC in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Document Format (PDF) is a popular file format used for documents that require a high degree of accuracy and portability.
+It is widely used for business documents, such as contracts, invoices, and presentations.
+However, the PDF format is not suitable for editing or manipulating data.
+The Spreadsheet eXchange Format (SXC) is a popular file format used for storing and manipulating data.
+It is widely used for business applications, such as financial analysis, budgeting, and forecasting.

+<h2>How Aspose.Total helps for pptm to sxc conversion</h2>

-You can easily convert PPTM file to SXC in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export PPTM file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to SXC.
+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to easily convert PPTM files to SXC.
+It provides a two-step process for converting PPTM files to SXC.
+In the first step, Aspose.Slides for Android via Java is used to export the PPTM file to HTML.
+In the second step, Aspose.Cells for Android via Java is used to convert the HTML to SXC.
+This process is simple and efficient, and it ensures that the data is accurately converted from PPTM to SXC.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}